zizienova/zoteroTULeng2022/README.md

 ### Which documents can be cited:

-The style is adapted for the types of documents most frequently cited by TUL students, as defined in *Citation Guidelines* (viz https://dspace.tul.cz/bitstream/handle/15240/172152/citation_guidelines%2020230530.pdf?sequence=1&isAllowed=y).
+The style is adapted for the types of documents most frequently cited by TUL students, as defined in *Citation Guidelines* (see https://publi.cz/download/publication/2762?online=1).
 These are:

 - books